Bollington: Sport

-The Recreation Ground, across the road from the Civic Hall and Library, provides a football pitch, bowling green, tennis court and cricket pitch, all of which are in regular use by Bollington Town F.C., Bollington Cricket Club, Bollington Athletics Club, and the Bollington Bowling Club.
-A further cricket pitch located along Clarke Lane, by the Lord Clyde pub, is home to Kerridge Cricket Club.
-Bollington has a hockey club, which plays on the King's School astroturf pitches.
-There are a number of other sporting activity groups including cycling, walking, and swimming.
-Other activities are based at the Bollington Health and Leisure Centre at Heath Road, Bollington Cross.
+The Bollington Recreation Ground, across the road from the Civic Hall and library, provides a football pitch, bowling green, tennis court and cricket pitch, Bollington Cricket Club, Bollington Athletics Club, and the Bollington Bowling Club.
+A further cricket pitch, located along Clarke Lane by The Lord Clyde pub, is home to Kerridge Cricket Club.
+Bollington has a hockey club, which plays on the King's School AstroTurf pitches.
+There are a number of other sporting activity groups, including cycling, walking and swimming.

+A village football club, Bollington F.C., took part in the main rounds of the FA Cup in the 1880s.

-Bollington is home to Bollington Town Football Club, who play in a blue and yellow home strip.
-The club crest features White Nancy, a significant landmark within the Bollington area.
+Other activities are based at the Bollington Health and Leisure Centre at Heath Road, Bollington Cross and The Capelli Sports Ground.
+The latter is the home of Bollington United Football Club, formed in 1986 by Sid Bennett and Ernie Mottershead; the club's crest features White Nancy, a significant landmark within the Bollington area.

-Perhaps because of its proximity to the home of British Cycling and its location between the flat Cheshire plains and the hillier Peak District, Bollington is home to a number of professional cyclists, notably Adam Blythe and Ethan Vernon.
+Perhaps because of its proximity to the home of British Cycling and its location between the relatively flat Cheshire Plain and the hillier Peak District, Bollington is home to a number of professional road and track cyclists.
+They include Adam Blythe and Ethan Vernon.

 Landmarks

 Bollington is notable for White Nancy, a stone folly located on top of Kerridge Hill.
-At c.6m high and painted white, this 1817 monument to victory at the Battle of Waterloo is visible from as far away as Shropshire and the western hills of Cheshire.
-It originally had an entrance to the interior where the visitor would find a single room with stone benches and a round table.
+At circa six metres high and painted white, this 1817 structure to victory at the Battle of Waterloo is visible from as far away as Shropshire and the western hills of Cheshire.
+It had an entrance originally to the interior, where the visitor would find a single room with stone benches and a round table.
 However, vandalism reportedly prompted the closure of the entrance sometime in the 20th century.
+It has been subjected to repeated painting and vandalism since then and Bollington Town Council has claimed that a special kind of masonry paint is required every time that the White Nancy is vandalised.

-The big mills, Clarence, Adelphi and Lowerhouse, are notable examples of 19th-century mill buildings in the northwest of England.
+The big mills, Clarence, Adelphi and Lowerhouse, are notable examples of 19th-century mill buildings in the north-west of England.